buildkite/buildkite-agent-metrics/README.md

 ```

 Currently this will publish metrics to Cloudwatch under the custom metric prefix of `Buildkite`, using AWS credentials from your environment.
 The machine will require the [`cloudwatch:PutMetricData`](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/publishingMetrics.html) IAM permission.

+While running ```make release```  will generate binaries for darwin, linux and a zip for file running as an AWS Lambda.

 ## Metrics